Top 10 Best Sites

 However, the number of couples choosing to move in together does not appear to be declining and a significant number of those continue to result in marriage.

-Data released earlier this year from the Centers for Disease Control found about 40 percent of first premarital cohabitations result in marriage within three years.
+Data released from the Centers for Disease Control found about 40% of first premarital cohabitations result in marriage within three years.